qpoisson/vcpkg-manual-downloading/README.md

 * Run vcpkg install , you will get an error message complaining that the actual hash is not the same as the expected hash in portfile.cmake .
 You can simply edit portfile.cmake to replace the expected hash with the actual one.

-* RUn vcpkg install again.
+* Run vcpkg install again.